statengeneraal/laws-markdown/verdrag/keuringsregeling/scheepvaart/(cas)/bij/het/protocol/van/1978/bij/het/etc/BWBV0006313/README.md

 1.4The CAS does not specify structural standards in excess of the provisions of other International Maritime Organization conventions, codes and recommendations.

-1.5The CAS has been developed on the basis of the requirements of resolution A.744(18), as amended, which were known<sup>*Assembly resolution A.744(18) as amended by resolution 2 of the 1997 SOLAS Conference, by resolution MSC.49(66) and by resolution MSC.105(73).</sup> at the time of the adoption of the CAS.
+1.5The CAS has been developed on the basis of the requirements of resolution A.744(18), as amended, which were known at the time of the adoption of the CAS.
 It is the intention to update the CAS as and when the need arises following amendments to resolution A.744(18), as amended.

+1.6 The Assembly, at its twenty-seventh session, adopted the *International Code on the enhanced programme of inspections during surveys of bulk carriers and oil tankers, 2011 (2011 ESP Code)* (resolution A.1049(27)) and the Maritime Safety Committee, at its ninetieth session, adopted, by resolution MSC.325 (90), amendments to SOLAS regulation XI-1/2, replacing “resolution A.744(18)” with “the 2011 ESP Code” and thereby making the Code mandatory.
+Therefore, the references to “resolution A.744(18)” in the CAS are replaced by references to “the 2011 ESP Code (resolution A.1049(27))”.
 ###2

 ####PURPOSE